 Privacy Basics: Passwords, Tracking, and Data Retention

-This module cover three areas of privacy including passwords, basic privacy issues and data retention.
+This module covers three areas of privacy including passwords, basic privacy issues and data retention.
 Students learn about web mechanics, security, and privacy as they analyse and reflect on common surveillance practices, as well as their own privacy habits.

 Additional details